ceteongvanness/Designing-and-Implementing-a-Data-Science-Solution-on-Azure/Lab02B.md

-# Lab 2A: Creating a Training Pipeline with the Azure ML Designer
+# Lab 2B: Deploying a Service with the Azure ML Designer

 ## Before You Start